Common Problems with Hydrangeas and How to Fix Them

 Common Problems with HydrangeasWhy do I have burned Hydrangea leaves?
 Hydrangea leaves burn because of one main factor: exposure to the sun or frost damage (although less common, as you can see in the picture below).

-The Hydrangea family is made up of a multitude of Hydrangea varieties, and most of them are shade or semi-shade.
-This means that both sun and high temperatures are factors that can negatively influence their development and explain some of their physiological alterations.
+The Hydrangea family comprises a multitude of Hydrangea varieties, most of which are shade or semi-shade.
+This means that both sun and high temperatures can negatively influence their development and explain some physiological alterations.

 The burns on the leaves and flowers of Hydrangeas can be explained by exposure to full sun.
-For this reason, the solution is to change the location of the plant to a slightly shadier area or to accompany the Hydrangea with hedges, shrubs, or trees that provide the necessary shelter.
+For this reason, the solution is to change the plant’s location to a slightly shadier area or to accompany the Hydrangea with hedges, shrubs, or trees that provide the necessary shelter.

 Common Problems with Hydrangeas - Why do I have burned Hydrangea leaves?
 Combination of frost damage and small burns on the leaves of Hydrangeas caused by water droplets Hydrangea Troubleshooting Guide